Frequently Asked Questions - OCR FM

 Please feel free to list any previous radio experience when applying for a program to help guide your training sessions.

-As a generalist community radio station, OCR FM we endeavor to accommodate our listeners favourite music and most programs accept song requests.
+As a generalist community radio station, at OCR FM we endeavor to accommodate our listeners favourite music and most programs accept song requests.

 The easiest way to request a song is to phone the station while the DJ is presenting their show.
 You can also visit their Facebook page or most shows have their own OCR FM email address where they can be contacted.